-- Being in the wrong Whanau Commons at 'sit down lunch' is considered as 'Out of Bounds' - Botany Town Centre unless accompanied by a guardian or appointment permission slip (yellow exit card), or Year 13 students on Botany lunch days. - The main reception area should only be used when instructed by staff. - The staffroom at all times (unless if instructed by staff, e.g. presenting to staff) - The slip road at the front of the school. - The Logan Carr Reserve (on the College's northern boundary).

-- Students must remain closer than the cricket pitch on the fields, unless using the football field beyond for games. - Dannemora Kindergarten. - The Staff/visitor car parks at the front, back and sides of the college students may only cross at the designated crossing areas. - Lifts except with teacher approval or when needing the lift for accessibility needs. - Level 2 of the College is out of bounds at lunchtime and interval, unless directly supervised by a teacher, or seeing the Sports Coordinators. - Behind the PAC and Gym, and the access road to the South of the College. - Construction areas - Note: Lockers may only be accessed outside of class instruction time and not between periods 1 and 2 or periods 3 and 4.
+- Being in the wrong Whānau Commons at 'sit down lunch' is considered as 'Out of Bounds'. - Botany Town Centre unless accompanied by a guardian or appointment permission slip (yellow exit card), or Year 13 students on Botany lunch days. - The main reception area should only be used when instructed by staff. - The staffroom at all times (unless if instructed by staff, e.g. presenting to staff). - The slip road at the front of the school. - The Logan Carr Reserve (on the College's northern boundary). - Students must remain closer than the cricket pitch on the fields, unless using the football field beyond for games. - Dannemora Kindergarten. - The Staff/visitor car parks at the front, back and sides of the College students may only cross at the designated crossing areas. - Lifts except with teacher approval or when needing the lift for accessibility needs. - Level 2 of the College is out of bounds at lunchtime and interval, unless directly supervised by a teacher, or seeing the Sports Coordinators. - Behind the PAC and Gym, and the access road to the South of the College. - Construction areas. - Note: Lockers may only be accessed outside of class instruction time and should not be going to lockers between periods unless it is to secure a laptop before PE.

-17. Personal Property
+17 Personal Property